 Join Us / Volunteering

-We are very proud at HKWR to be one of the few narrow-gauge railways operating within the M25 that is open every Sunday from March to November.
+We are very proud at HKWR to be one of the few narrow-gauge railways operating within the M25 that is open every Sunday (and some Saturdays) from the 26 June to November 2021.
 We’re even more proud of our volunteers who manage and operate the railway for the benefit of families and the local community, as well as carrying out work on the restoration of our heritage railway.

 “We know that when you choose to become a volunteer, you’re offering your time, skills, and talents and life experiences which we very much value, but you’re also getting much in return in terms of camaraderie, friendship, new skills, training and social events, but above all, it’s the satisfaction of helping to operate the railway for the benefit of the local West London community”.